 Singapore has a reputation for replacing buildings once they reach 10 years of age with newer marble and glass structures.
 Both furnished and unfurnished accommodation is available in Singapore, so this should be taken into account when deciding whether to ship goods from home.

 Apartments: A common choice among expats, apartments are a more basic version of condominiums.
-Many apartments are HBD-subsidised which, provided that they qualify, can save expats some money.
+Many apartments are HBD-subsidised which can save expats some money.

 Condominiums: These complexes are similar to apartments but are more luxurious and will generally offer basic facilities, and some offer a full suite including a pool, gym, playground, tennis and squash courts, and 24-hour security.